Zeioth/compiler.nvim/README.md

 ## Roadmap

-* Research the viability of supporting building system for languages which have an standard (c, cpp, rust, java)
+* Research the viability of supporting building system for languages which have an standard (c, cpp, rust, java) directly without a Makefile.